mo-gr/aoc2018/README.md

 The tool expects the input files (part of this repository) to be in the current working directory.
 Otherwise it will just fail hard.

+Many tasks have a code level switch (basically comment one `parseFromFile` line and uncomment the other) to load input from `example.txt`.
+Just fill this one with a simpler or custom input if you want to experiment.
+This was very helpful for repl/playground style development.

 # License